Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

   * So we will use all verbose options etc..., strict options for JavaScript etc..
 * Copy all the static files to the build folder.
 The static files are registered to the software using them using configuration files at runtime.
 * Copy the `package.json` and `package-lock.json`/`yarn.lock` to the build folder.
-* Generate manifest file in the build folder : depending ont he technolgy used, this file generally contains meta data about the package that's being built.
+* Generate manifest file in the build folder : depending ont he tehcnolgy used, this file generally contains meta data about the package that's being built.
 Like Release Notes, Supported runtime list, Git commit ID, link to Release Notes, etc...

 All in all, the above list :